diovcharova/milestoneproject2/README.md

 # Health helper
 Milestone Project Two: Interactive Frontend Development - Code Institute

-This is a website for a service that provides information for recipes nad meal plans, named 'Health helper'.
+This is a website for a service that provides information for recipes and meal plans, named 'Health helper'.
 The website includes information for the services they provide, a section for each service and a contact form for easier communication.

 ## Demo